szymwisn/Pig-Dice-Game/README.md

 #### Rules

 Current score is a sum of points in a current round.
 Player rolls the dice until "1" is drawn.
 The current score is then lost and it's next player's turn.
+The "Pass" button adds the current score to player's points and let's the other player play.
 The player, who first gets 100 or more points wins.